 Can't say what's best for you, but Leslie is awesome.
 He's easy to be around, very clear, encouraging, and has a great sense of humor (like when my horse tried to but me off, or over jumped by several feet, or when a rider puts her foot in her mouth)

-Proud owner of a Wee Dee Trrr
+Proud former owner of a Wee Dee Trrr

-Proud rider of a Fancy Pants Pony, Picasso
+Proud half-owner of a Picasso Pony

 Given the less than ideal lead up for you...I'd go and audit.
 You can often learn more watching and listening than riding.